 Take care when using these products.
 The U.S. Food and Drug Administration (FDA) doesn’t monitor the purity or quality of supplements, and some can interfere with medications.
 It’s important to talk with your doctor before you begin taking supplements.

 Exercise also eases hot flashes by lowering the amount of circulating follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 Aim for at least 20 minutes of exercise, three times a week.
-According to the National Center for Complementary and Integrative Health, acupuncture may also limit hot flashes for some women.
+According to the National Center for Complementary and Integrative Health, may also limit hot flashes for some women.

 You should also avoid triggers that can make you hotter.
 These include hot beverages, spicy foods, and alcohol.
 Stay as cool as possible by dressing in layers and keeping water on hand.

 Tenderness and swelling of the breasts are also symptoms of menopause.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil) and naproxen (Aleve) can help decrease both swelling and pain.
 Although it has some negative side effects,testosterone replacement can be effective in reducing severe breast pain.

 Some herbs are also being studied for potential relief: